-A rigorous three-year accelerated pathway through medical school for students committed to careers in primary care.
+A rigorous three-year accelerated track through medical school for students committed to careers in primary care.

-We use the term primary care to include General Internal Medicine, Family Medicine and General Pediatrics.
+We use the term primary care to include General Internal Medicine and Family Medicine.
 As the program grows, we will expand to address other areas of workforce need, such as General Pediatrics and Psychiatry.

 There are more similarities than differences between the two programs.
 ACE-PC students will complete all of the same pre-clerkship requirements as students in the four-year M.D. program.
 ACE-PC students will also complete all six traditional clerkship rotations – although the timing and duration will differ slightly.
-The classic fourth year of medical school is shortened and includes only two acting internships and two elective rotations.
+The classic fourth year of medical school is shortened and includes only two acting internships and one elective rotation.

-For students who know that they will pursue a career in primary care after medical school, ACE-PC allows them to earn the MD degree and gain the competencies for a primary care internship through a three-year tailored pathway rather than the classic four -year pathway.
+For students who know that they will pursue a career in primary care after medical school, ACE-PC allows them to earn the MD degree and gain the competencies for a primary care internship through a three-year tailored track rather than the classic four-year program.
 ACE-PC students will work very hard but will have one less year in medical school.
-ACE-PC students will start working in Kaiser primary care clinics within the first few weeks of starting the program and will continue these clinics for 3 years.
+ACE-PC students start working in Kaiser primary care clinics the first week of starting the program and will continue these clinics for 3 years.

 Students will be immersed in Kaiser's integrated health care system and patient-centered medical home model to promote seamless integration between medical education and clinical practice.
 Unique curricular content will include population management, chronic disease management, quality improvement, patient safety, team-based care and preventive health skills with special emphasis on diverse and underserved populations.

-Classes start six to eight weeks before the classic orientation.
+Classes start six weeks before the classic orientation.

 We will admit 6-10 students into the ACE-PC program each year.